 Neuroscience Events Calendar

-For detailed schedule of all below seminar series and special events, see our Events Calendar.
-To add an event to your bCal, Click “Add to my Google calendar (bCal)” on the right side of the screen.
+For a detailed schedule of UC Berkeley Neuroscience seminar series and special events, see our Events Calendar.
+To add an event to your bCal, click “Add to my Google calendar (bCal)” on the right side of the screen.
 Click “Save” on the top of the screen.